nanotone/opusjam/README.md

 Does this already exist?
 Possibly, but let's give it another try, anyway.

+### How?

+- Peer-to-peer UDP.
+Use a public relay server only for matchmaking and hole-punching.
+- Opus, at 24 kHz ("super-wideband") mono.
+A 5 ms frame size forces CELT mode, and over the Internet, an extra 2.5 ms of latency should be worth the 50% reduction in packet frequency.
+- Optionally, a shared metronome halves the perceived delay by doing away with round trips, and eliminates tempo drift.
+Further work is needed to solve the problem of intentional tempo change (including rubato).

 ### Setup

 On OS X, use [Homebrew](https://brew.sh) to install Opus and PortAudio: